nievergeltlab/Tinnitus/README.md

 02_wide_format_genes.txt: Manipulate genes.txt from FUMA to obtain a wide format list of genes within the risk locus ldfiles_polyfun_tinnitus.xlsx: Polyfun requires huge LD reference files.
 The presupplied files cover specific windows.
 This file is used to determine which LD reference dataset file should be downloaded

+### Cochlea
+Cochlea cell type enrichment analyses

+01_magma_lui.sh: Enrichment analysis of Hoa et al. dataset
+01_magma_michalski.sh: Enrichment of Jean et al. dataset
+02_barplot...: code to make bar plots

+### GSEM
+Genomic SEM analysis

+00_gsem_step1.sh: Prepare files for input into GSEM
+01_gsem_psych.sh: GSEM of psychiatric disorders with tinnitus
+01_gsem_other.r: GSEM of expanded set of phenotypes with tinnitus

 ### inversion
 Inversion calling for chromosome 8

 00_mvp_inversion_analysis.r: Inversion association analysis in the MVP
-00_chr8_inversion_calling.sh: Calling in the UKBB data
+00_chr8_inversion_calling.sh: Inversion calling in the UKBB data
-01_gwas_stratified_by_inversion.sh: Perform tinnitus GWAS stratified by inversion status
+01_inversion_status_z.txt: meta-analysis of inversion results to determine whether the inversion itself is associated with tinnitus

 inversion.mi - script to perform meta-analysis of inversion stratified GWAS
-01_inversion_status_z.txt: meta-analysis of inversion results to determine whether the inversion itself is associated with tinnitus

 ### MiXeR
 Genetic architecture (univaraite and bivariate)